wp-plugins/post-index/readme.txt

 What comes next?

 * Translation from German to English
-* Additional text from custom fields and an admin setting to change the link name
+* Additional text to a link from custom fields and an admin setting to change the link name
 * Or any idea, you post me :)

 == Installation ==